Contrary to the popular misconception, T-Bone and the Porterhouse are not different names for the same steak.

 What is a Porterhouse steak?

 Both the Porterhouse and the T-Bone are cut from the short loin of the carcass.
-This, and the fact that they look basically the same, can make it difficult to distinguish one from the other.
+This, and the fact that they look the same, can make it difficult to distinguish one from the other.

 The trick to remember which is which comes down to the iconic T-shaped bone in the middle of each steak.
 That bone separates the sirloin and tenderloin portions of both composite steaks.